 - Research Mini Statement (500 words or less)

-- Diversity Mini Statement (500 words or less)
+- Mentoring Philosophy Mini Statement (500 words or less)

-This initiative is co-sponsored by the Graduate School Office of Inclusion & Student Engagement, and CIRTL at Cornell.
-It is also supported by the National Science Foundation under Grant No. 1647094 (CIRTL AGEP).
+This initiative is co-sponsored by the Graduate School Office of Inclusion & Student Engagement and Future Faculty and Academic Careers, and is the institutionalization of efforts launched with support from the National Science Foundation under Grant No. 1647094 (CIRTL AGEP).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.

-Please contact Graduate School Associate Dean for Inclusion & Student Engagement Sara Xayarath Hernández (firstname.lastname@example.org) or CIRTL at Cornell Executive Director Colleen McLinn (email@example.com) with questions about this opportunity.
+Please contact Graduate School Associate Dean for Inclusion & Student & Faculty Engagement Sara Xayarath Hernández (email@example.com) or Associate Dean for Professional Development Colleen McLinn (firstname.lastname@example.org) with questions about this opportunity.